nodejs/admin/Moderation-Policy.md

 The nodejs/moderation Repository is used to discuss the potentially sensitive details of any specific moderation issue.
-The repository is private but accessible to all Collaborators.
+The repository is private but accessible to all Members.
 The details of any issue discussed within the nodejs/moderation repository are expected to remain confidential and are not to be discussed in any public forum or social media service.

-Any Collaborator found to be violating the privacy of the nodejs/moderation repository by repeatedly sharing or discussing the details of nodejs/moderation issues in any public forum or social media service risks being permanently removed from the Node.js GitHub organization.
+Any Member found to be violating the privacy of the nodejs/moderation repository by repeatedly sharing or discussing the details of nodejs/moderation issues in any public forum or social media service risks being permanently removed from the Node.js GitHub organization.